CMSgov/HealthCare.gov-Styleguide/_posts/design/0001-01-06-page-layouts.md

 ## Landing

-The first-tier landing pages throughout HealthCare.gov are designed to engage users with bold, engaging imagery and simplified, clutter-free content to direct consumers to the most pertinent action(s) to take.
-All of the landing pages use the Global Header, Hero and Footer modules and any combination of the following major modules: Secondary CTA, Action Bar, Email Signup, Blog and Listings.
-The Hero module has a variable height with a minimum height of 380px and as with the Secondary CTA and Action Bar should span 100% width.
+We designed the first-tier landing pages throughout HealthCare.gov to engage users with bold, engaging imagery and simplified, clutter-free content to direct consumers to the most pertinent action(s) to take.
+All of the landing pages use the global header, hero and footer modules and any combination of the following major modules: secondary call to action (CTA), action bar, email signup, blog and listings.
+The hero module has a variable height, with a minimum height of 380px.
+Like the secondary CTA and action bar, this module should span 100% width.

 <div class="row">
 	<div class="col-sm-6">